 - 1. The Job Safety Analysis (JSA) template was updated to include verbiage to evaluate the need for additional electrical staff while troubleshooting breaker controls and protective relaying in the main substations.
 This was completed on December 27, 2017. - Labels were installed for protective relays to identify the corresponding breakers that will trip upon activation of the protective relay.
 This was completed on February 27, 2018. - 3.
 Information labels were added for alarms associated with breaker trips on alarm Panel 6 in Substation 1 on February 27, 2018. - (K) As a result of the flaring that occurred on the LOP flare on June 15, 2017, additional Intellatrac readings were added and LOP flare Leak Check Guidelines were reviewed to ensure that the current method of leak detection is the quickest way to determine the source of material leaking into the flare header.
-Both prevention measures were completed by December 2017. - (L) As a result of the July 8, 2018 flaring event, the CCU control system was modified to prevent the system from accepting an air flow setting below the feed diversion trip point. - (M) As a result of the October 26, 2020 event, the procedure was updated to clarify that only one of two compressors involved in the event should be lined up at any one time.
+Both prevention measures were completed by December 2017. - (L) As a result of the July 8, 2018 flaring event, the CCU control system was modified to prevent the system from accepting an air flow setting below the feed diversion trip point. - (M) As a result of the October 26, 2019 event, the procedure was updated to clarify that only one of two compressors involved in the event should be lined up at any one time. - (N) As a result of the July 8, 2020 flaring event, an air line associated with a compressor was further isolated from other equipment to minimize the transfer of vibration to the line. - (O) As a result of the December 16, 2021 event, flanges with blind tags will be inspected before startup.